its-Sittu/Movie-motion-Shots-website/README.md

 To build a portfolio-ready cinematic website

-To strengthen fundamentals of HTML & CSS
+To strengthen fundamentals of HTML & CSS.